Patient rights & Responsibilities

 The practice is subject to regular audit and inspection.

-In order to provide care for you, we are obliged to keep records.
+In order to provide care for you we are obliged to keep records.
 This is increasingly done using computers.
-We are obliged to comply with the Data Protection Act 1998 and other guidance on privacy and data confidentiality and we take this very seriously.
+We are obliged to comply with the Data Protection Act 2018 and other guidance on privacy and data confidentiality and we take this very seriously.

 Information is NOT shared with any third party outside the Health Service (e.g. Insurance, employer, solicitor) without your explicit consent and agreement.
 We are obliged by law to provide certain information e.g. notification of certain infectious diseases.

-If you have any questions or wish to know more please contact Rachel McArthur the Practice Manager.
+Full details are available on request.
+If you have any questions or wish to know more please contact Christine Watt the Practice Manager.
+Or alternatively click this link for more information.

 Freedom of Information Action (Scotland) 2002